Join Tamsin and Annapurna for a magical trip to Southern India, the spiritual home of yoga.

 Capacity: 12 guests single occupancy / 2 guest shared occupancy

-The Retreat finishes on Monday 20 Jan with a room booked for this night and departure on the 21 Jan.
+The Retreat finishes on Saturday 18 Jan with a room booked for this night and departure that night / early morning of the 19 Jan.

 Best and most cost effective Airlines to travel with are Ethiad and Qatar to Trivandrum.

 Book: Deposit of £450.00 is required.
 The final balance is payable 6 weeks in advance.